belle2/basf2/online_book/basf2/fei.rst

 Configuring the FEI
 *******************

-Now, that all the prerequisites are there, we have to configure the FEI for our purposes.
+Now that all the prerequisites are there, we have to configure the FEI for our purposes.
 To do this, we need to configure two objects:
 The `fei.get_default_channels` function and the `fei.FeiConfiguration` object.

-The ``get_default_channels`` function controls which channels the FEI reconstructs.
+The `fei.get_default_channels` function controls which channels the FEI reconstructs.
 Disabling channels speeds up the FEI so it makes sense to only select what you need by specifying the appropriate arguments.
 As only charged B mesons are reconstructed in this exercise, the ``chargedB`` argument has to be set to True (default) and the ``neutralB`` argument to False.